BOOST-Creative/docker-server-setup-caddy/readme.md

 curl -s https://raw.githubusercontent.com/BOOST-Creative/docker-server-setup-caddy/main/setup.sh > setup.sh && chmod +x ./setup.sh && ./setup.sh
 ```

+> [!IMPORTANT]
+> fail2ban is disabled on this setup until we have time to work on normalizing proxied (ie cloudflare) and non-proxied IPs in caddy / fail2ban / iptables.
+We can't always control what clients are doing with their DNS.
+Recommended to use [solid security](https://wordpress.org/plugins/better-wp-security/) + [cloudflare turnstile](https://wordpress.org/plugins/simple-cloudflare-turnstile/) on wordpress and handle security for other services as needed (authelia, cloudflare waf and bot fight, etc).

 ### Hardens and configures system

 - Creates non-root user with sudo and docker privileges.